kweatherman/sigmakerex/README.md

  1. **Function**: Used to create a unique function entry point, a minimal function signature w/offset, or a whole-body signature depending on the *Options* config (see below).

     First select any address inside the target function.
-    If the selected function is not unique (for the entry point, or the minimal option) then a signature for a unique function cross reference scan will be attempted.
+    If the selected function is not unique (for the entry point, or the minimal option) then a signature for a unique function cross-reference scan will be attempted.

     Typical use cases: Signatures to locate functions at run time in target memory, to locate functions in IDA after executable updates, or to help locate known libraries by signature, etc.